LeonardoMor/dotfiles/README.md

     command = "{{.chezmoi.homeDir}}/bin/uninstall-removed.sh"
 ```

-The `uninstall-removed.sh` comes with a template that will use the correct
+The `uninstall-removed.sh` comes from a template that will use the correct
 command to uninstall the packages that were removed from the relevant lists.

 ## Encrypt secrets